Are you ready to discover your college program?

 The Doctoral Dissertation

-The hallmark of the Ph.D. in cybersecurity, the doctoral dissertation requires a significant investment of time, hard work, and dedication.
+To finish the Ph.D. in cybersecurity, most programs require a dissertation.
 Students complete all courses and take comprehensive exams before starting this written culmination of graduate work.
-Doctoral candidates choose a topic addressing a problem in cybersecurity, complete original research in that area, and write a formal, publication-quality paper on it.
+Doctoral candidates select a topic addressing a problem in cybersecurity, complete original research in that area, and write about their findings.

 How Much Will a Doctorate in Cybersecurity Cost?

-The cost of earning a doctorate in cybersecurity varies by school and individual circumstances.
-Factors influencing prices include program length, type of university (public or private), and program format (online, hybrid, or in person).
-Cost also varies depending on whether you pay in-state or out-of-state tuition.
+Tuition rates for doctorates in cybersecurity depend on the school.
+Factors influencing price include program length, type of university (public or private), and program format (online, hybrid, or in person).
+Cost also varies depending on whether learners pay in-state or out-of-state tuition.

 The price of a Ph.D. in cybersecurity can seem high, but do not assume you can not afford it.
 First, choose your top cybersecurity programs, then consider the cost.
 Although many doctoral cybersecurity programs look expensive, students almost never pay the full price for a Ph.D.